yasin2343jaberynsar/OpenMTS/README.md

 Deep learning (YOLO, Hugging Face, etc.) can beat OpenMTS on hard tasks.
 That's expected, and we'll say so honestly in every model card.

+## Digit Model — In Development

+The digits model is under development, using a new preprocessing approach designed by OpenMTS: **RandLook**.

+### What is RandLook?

+RandLook is a preprocessing step that extracts a target (digit, shape) from an image.
+It works by randomizing the image's colors to isolate the target, then crops to it.
+The extracted target is then passed to an SVC for classification.

+**Goal:** handle images where simple thresholding and cropping fail — noise, shadows, uneven lighting, complex backgrounds.

+**Status:** in development.
+RandLook will be used in the digits model.

 ---

 ## Roadmap